binary-manu/routerify/README.md

 ## Structure

-`anssible/routerify.yaml`file contains the plays, which simply call on roles from `ansible/roles/`.
-Almost all configuration is done via Ansible variable.
+`ansible/routerify.yaml` contains the plays, which simply call on roles from `ansible/roles/`.
+Almost all configuration is done via Ansible variables.
 Most of them are kept within the `defaults` of the role to which they pertain logically.
 A few variables that did not fit nicely in any roles were placed in `ansible/group_vars/all/00-defaults.yaml`.
 Thus, the simplest way to configure your setup is to add an extra file under `ansible/group_vars/all` that comes _lexicographically after_ the defaults, and use it to override both globals and role defaults.

 Currently, some configuration facets require editing role templates.
-An example of this is the`hostapd` configuration files.
+An example of this is the `hostapd` configuration.
 Changing the SSID or the AP channel can be done via variables, but lower-level settings can only be changed by editing the files.

 ## How to use

 * Install a base Debian 10 system.
 There are no particular constraints, so you can partition the disks as you like, and install any additional tools that you want.
 If you plan to run the playbook on the system itself, Ansible must be installed.
 If a remote controller is used, `ssh` access must be granted.
 Also, `sudo` must be installed, as it's the default privilege escalation method used by Ansible;
 * Configure the playbook according to your setup, via Ansible variables and template files when needed;
 * Run the playbook;